aellispierce/aellispierce.github.io/_posts/2015-08-20-90-days-as-a-professional-developer.md

 __

 Those are my main pieces of advice.
-One more thing I'd suggest is, if possibly, try to find somewhere where you won't be the only junior developer.
+One more thing I'd suggest is, if possible, try to find somewhere where you won't be the only junior developer.
 This kind of goes along with asking for help, but it has been a bit rough for me to get used to being the only junior developer and the first junior developer the company